 Ski Race Gloves

-Ski racing requires a unique set of glove design variables for optimum performance.
+Ski racing requires a unique set of glove design variables, including:

 1) Hand protection from gates and the ground when you crash.
 Proper, thick padding is needed for all parts of the hand, including fingers, knuckles, back-of-hand and your thumb.

 Ski racing is so brutal on gloves that almost every racer we spoke to and work with sacrifice dexterity, grip, and warmth for toughness.
 We use thicker leather, 1-2 mm thick, with a reinforcement patch that covers all high wear areas of the palm.
 The type of leather is also important: properly tanned and treated cowhide is the toughest and softest leather, with the best combination for grip and dexterity.
 It’s what cattle ranchers use.

 strong pole planting is essential in ski racing to maintain balance and form.
 That means you need best-possible grip on your poles.
 For the best grip, the palms of your gloves need to be made of soft, grippy leather that has been tanned specially for that purpose.
 The surface of your hands need to be free of sweat or dreaded clamminess, so maximum breathability is essential.